furudev/ssl-docker-php/README.md

 chmod +x setup.sh
 ```

+3. Make sure you have `node.js` installed if you want to use file watcher to have auto refreshing functionality in the browser.

+4. Install node packages `npm i` or `yarn i` or `pnpm i`.

-3. Run `setup.sh` with 2 arguments (this step will ask for sudo access to perform )
+5. Run `setup.sh` with 2 arguments (ℹ️ _this step will ask you for a sudo access to modify `/etc/hosts` file and refresh DNS_)

 ```
 ./setup.sh $DOCKER_PROJECT_NAME $SERVER_NAME